pablitogordito/macad.uk2025/README.md

 2. **Download macOS Tahoe IPSW**

    Use [Mist](https://github.com/ninxsoft/Mist/releases) to download the IPSW file.
 Mist is a Mac utility that automatically downloads macOS firmware and installers directly from Apple.
 Good tool to have installed as a macadmin.
+Anther option is to download the IPSW that you need from [Mr. Macintosh's IPSW list](https://mrmacintosh.com/apple-silicon-m1-full-macos-restore-ipsw-firmware-files-database/).

 3. **Customize Variables**